 However, moral nihilism doesn’t really argue against the purpose of morality, it is arguing against morality as a whole saying that it is essentially just what people believe to be the case (like subjectivism).
+The key difference is there is no truth maker in moral nihilism where as there is in subjectivism.
 Based on other moral theories it seems most people believe morality to be about flourishing.

 It seems to me, a moral nihilist would equally argue against other intangible concepts like value, law, freedom, justice, truth or maybe even reality or knowledge, based on their idea they are just ways of expressing desires rather than ‘real things’.
 I’m not sure I see the point in this line of thought.